nchaikh/telegram-finance-bot/README.md

-# Telegram Expenses Bot
+# Telegram Financial Records Bot

-This repository contains the code for a Telegram bot that helps manage expenses.
-The bot is designed to be deployed using Google Apps Script and integrates with Google Sheets to store and organize your expense data.
+This repository contains the code for a Telegram bot that helps manage your personal finances.
+The bot is designed to be deployed using Google Apps Script and integrates with Google Sheets to store and organize your financial data including expenses, income, and transfers.

 ## Features

-- Track and manage expenses via Telegram using text or voice messages
+- **Track multiple types of financial records** via Telegram using text or voice messages:
+  - 💸 **Expenses**: Money going out of your accounts
+  - 💰 **Income**: Money coming into your accounts
+  - 🔄 **Transfers**: Money moving between your accounts
-- AI-powered expense processing using Google Gemini API
+- **AI-powered processing** using Google Gemini API for natural language understanding
-- Automatic categorization of expenses
+- **Automatic categorization** of expenses and income
+- **Installment support** for expenses with multiple payments (cuotas)
+- **Interactive confirmation** with edit, confirm, and cancel options
-- Easy configuration through Google Sheets
+- **Easy configuration** through Google Sheets
-- Dynamic management of categories and accounts
+- **Dynamic management** of categories and accounts
-- Secure usage limited to authorized users
+- **Secure usage** limited to authorized users
-- Detailed error logging for troubleshooting
+- **Detailed error logging** for troubleshooting

 ## Prerequisites

 - A Telegram account
 - Google account to use Google Apps Script and Google Sheets
-- Google Gemini API key for AI-powered expense processing
+- Google Gemini API key for AI-powered financial data processing

 ## Project Structure

 - `Config.js`: Environment variables and configuration management
 - `CommandHandler.js`: Telegram bot command processing
-- `DataValidation.js`: Validation logic for expense data
+- `DataValidation.js`: Validation logic for financial data (expenses, income, transfers)
 - `GeminiApi.js`: Integration with Google Gemini for AI processing
-- `SheetUtils.js`: Google Sheets operations
+- `SheetUtils.js`: Google Sheets operations with support for multiple record types
 - `TelegramApi.js`: Telegram API communication
-- `Webhook.js`: Webhook handling for Telegram updates
+- `Webhook.js`: Webhook handling for Telegram updates with interactive confirmations

 ## Getting Started